HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 * Have a PC with Visual Studio 2013 Update 4
 * Have installed the latest version of [Azure SDK](http://go.microsoft.com/fwlink/p/?linkid=323510&clcid=0x409)
 * Have an account for the [Azure-portal](http://www.windowsazure.com/) with an active subscription
 * Have [Azure Storage Explorer](https://azurestorageexplorer.codeplex.com/) (or a similar storage explorer application) for viewing Table Storage data.
+You can also use Visual Studio's Server Explorer.

 ### Resources ###

 #### WebJobs ####

 [http://azure.microsoft.com/en-us/documentation/articles/websites-dotnet-webjobs-sdk-service-bus/](http://azure.microsoft.com/en-us/documentation/articles/websites-dotnet-webjobs-sdk-service-bus/)

 [http://www.troyhunt.com/2015/01/azure-webjobs-are-awesome-and-you.html](http://www.troyhunt.com/2015/01/azure-webjobs-are-awesome-and-you.html)